 Great Barrier Island is a large island with a small population.
 The forests, beaches and bays provide scope for all kinds of wilderness adventures.

 Great Barrier Island is the largest and most seaward of the Hauraki Gulf islands in the Auckland region.
-For thousands of years it has sheltered Auckland's harbour from the relentless swells of the Pacific Ocean, creating a boating paradise.
+For thousands of years, it has sheltered Auckland's harbour from the relentless swells of the Pacific Ocean, creating a boating paradise.

 The eastern shore of Great Barrier Island faces the ocean with high cliffs and long white surf beaches; the western side offers deep sheltered harbours and calm sandy bays.

-More than 60 per cent of Great barrier Island's 285 square kilometres is public land administered by the Department of Conservation.
+More than 60 percent of Great barrier Island's 285 square kilometres is public land administered by the Department of Conservation.
 The native forest is laced with beautiful walking tracks, which lead to secluded natural hot springs and a historic Kauri dam.
 These wilderness areas, foreshores, and estuaries are home to several unique plant and bird species.
 Rising 627 metres above the sea, Hirakimata (Mount Hobson) beckons the hiker with the promise of incredible 360-degree views.

 Great Barrier Island is a popular destination for diving, fishing, surfing, kayaking, mountain biking, hiking, camping and star gazing.
 Accommodation options range from tent sites to luxury eco-lodges.

 Tryphena is the largest settlement on the island and is situated on the west coast.
 Home to a number of picturesque family-friendly beaches, dolphins are often spotted here close to the shoreline.

 A number of events are held on Great Barrier Island every year, including the delicious FitzRoy Mussel Fest, which celebrates the mouth-watering mussels the area is known for.
 There's also 'wharf2wharf', a marathon-length sporting event where athletes walk, run or cycle across the island, and the Great Barrier garden tour(opens in new window), which showcases the island's stunning residential gardens.

 Other settlements include Whangaparapara and Tryphena on the western side; Claris on the eastern side.